-On June 19, 2012, the NCEL Commission approved the Fiscal Year 2013 budget for the NCEL to provide a projected \$442 million to the State's Education Lottery Fund.
-This projected budget is a 3.9% increase over the fiscal year 2012 budget that reflected a \$425 million transfer to the State's Education Lottery Fund.
+On June 4, 2013, the NCEL Commission approved the Fiscal Year 2014 budget for the NCEL to provide a projected \$462 million to the State's Education Lottery Fund.
+This projected budget is a 4.5% increase over the fiscal year 2013 budget that reflected a \$442 million transfer to the State's Education Lottery Fund.
 The NCEL will continue to monitor the current economic conditions in the State, and its impact upon lottery ticket sales.
-As per the General Assembly Fiscal Research Division: "The economic recovery has never gained full momentum.
-The economy has been unable to grow at, or above, average growth for a sustainable period of time.
-However, the probability of another recession currently remains low because the economy is posting positive, albeit not robust, economic numbers."
-Also "The slow growth pattern that re-emerged this spring and summer is expected to affect the rest of 2012.
-Most economic forecasts anticipate improving, but below-average growth in 2013."
-Therefore, the NCEL has constructed a conservative budget and sales forecast for the upcoming fiscal year.
+As per the General Assembly Fiscal Research Division: "Since the economic slowdown last spring, the State's economy has steadily been gaining strength.
+While we do not anticipate the pace of economic growth to significantly quicken, we do expect it to stay on a steady upward trend."
+Also "The economy is on solid footing on most fronts, and improvements in the State's employment growth means the recovery will move along a sturdier track."
+Therefore, the NCEL has constructed an increasing but conservative budget and sales forecast for the upcoming fiscal year.

 A focus of the NCEL Commission is to ensure sound operations.
 The existence of this focus is apparent in the opinions issued by external audit firms.
-For the sixth consecutive year, the State Auditor contracted with an outside CPA firm to conduct the fiscal year financial audit, which resulted in an unqualified opinion.
+For the seventh consecutive year, the State Auditor contracted with an outside CPA firm to conduct the fiscal year financial audit, which resulted in an unmodified opinion.